SAP-samples/cloud-espm-cloud-native/README.md

 *Please note that in SAP Cloud Platform Cloud Foundry Environment,  for a trial account, there is limited resource and you get a RAM of 2 GB which is not sufficient to run the complete ESPM application.*
 To run the complete ESPM application, one will need around 5.5 GB of RAM.
 Each of the 5 Spring boot applications (Product Service, Customer Service, Sales Service, Worker and Tax Service) needs 1 GB of RAM and Gateway (based on Node.js) which also contains UI for the application, needs around 512 MB.

+### Database Creation
-* Run command `cf marketplace` and check the service and plan names of HANA and XSUAA backing service.
+* Run command `cf marketplace` and check the service and plan names of HANA.
+Check if service with name `hana` and plan `schema` exists

-* Create HANA Service instance with `schema` plan.  `cf create-service hana schema espm-hana-db`.
+* Create HANA DB Service instance with `schema` plan by running command  `cf create-service hana schema espm-hana-db`.

+*For simplicity all the microservices are bound to one database instance espm-hana-db.
+If required three database instances can be created (e.g. esmp-customer, espm-product and espm-sales) and individual microservice can be bound to them*

+### Security Implementation
+* Run command `cf marketplace` and check the service and plan names  for XSUAA backing service.
+Check if service `xsuaa` and plan `application` exists.

-* Create XSUAA service instance with `application` plan. `cf create-service xsuaa application espm-xsuaa -c xs-security.json`
+* Create XSUAA service instance with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa -c xs-security.json`

 #### Setup Role collections

-We need to setup the Role collections for the UAA, since the Retailer application needs the template role called "Retailer" assigned to the user, for the application to work.
+The ESPM application defines a role template called as `Retailer` in the xs-security.json.
+This role template is to define a role collection called as `Retailer`.
+This Retailer role collection is required by a user to accept Sales Orders.
+Creation of Sales Orders can be done by anonymous users.

+To create `Retailer` role collection follow the steps below

  - In your Cloud Foundry account, in the left pane select Role collections under the Security tab.